OpenTTD/OpenTTD/readme.txt

 desyncs.
 Easier way would be to forbid all these unsafe actions, but that would affect game usability for many players.
 We certainly do not want that.
-However, we receive bugreports because of this.
+However, we receive bug reports because of this.
 To reduce time spent with solving these problems, these potentially unsafe actions are logged in the savegame (including crash.sav).
 Log is stored in crash logs, too.